-With 96% of all UK businesses in 2018 employing less than 10 individuals, it’s only natural that IT outsourcing is popular.
-In essence, the nature of micro business lends itself more to hiring a consultancy to manage your IT network externally rather than employing a dedicated, permanent employee.
+In the UK, SMEs make up 99% of the UK’s business ecosystem and about 96% of them employ less than 10 individuals.
+If you run an SME, then you know that the nature of micro business lends itself more to hiring an external consultant to manage your IT network rather than employing a dedicated, permanent employee.
 IT outsourcing represents a viable option for companies that lack the expertise and manpower to internalise their IT services, as well as being a cost-effective and efficient means of establishing reliable service and support.

-Though outsourcing might seem like the perfect fit for your small or medium sized business, there are a number of considerations that SMEs need to weigh up before deciding to commit to outsourcing their IT services, with privacy, data security and provider reliability a few areas for concern as discussed by our team of corporate investigations experts at Blackhawk Intelligence.
+Though outsourcing might seem like the perfect fit for your business, there are a number of considerations that SMEs need to weigh up before deciding to commit to outsourcing their IT services, with privacy, data security and provider reliability a few areas for concern as discussed by our team of corporate investigations experts at Blackhawk Intelligence.

 What can your IT service providers do?

-As a small enterprise, a holistic approach to growing your business is only logical, and this means managing your resources and time efficiently.
-Depending on the scale of your operation, a significant server room and a dedicated team of IT support professionals are more than likely unnecessary, which is why many SMEs decide to take the path of outsourcing their IT services to an external contractor.
+As a small enterprise, a holistic approach to growing your business is logical, and this means managing your resources and time efficiently.
+Depending on the scale of your operation, a significant server room and a dedicated team of IT support professionals are often unnecessary, which is why many SMEs decide to take the path of outsourcing their IT services to an external contractor.

-An IT services provider can assist you with a variety of business aspects that you mightn’t have the expertise or manpower to oversee, including:
+An IT services provider can assist you with a variety of business aspects that you might not have the expertise or manpower to oversee, including:

 Depending on the scale of your operation, you may need a complex network that connects your servers, computers, printers and other devices.
 The size of your business will determine the degree of complexity, as well as the number of switches and routers required to facilitate the connection and the overall functionality of the network.